Procedure for Submitting Academic Appeals (Medical)

 All non-medical supporting documentation must be submitted together with the appeal.
-For appeals based on medical-related reasons, the appellant must decide whether to disclose the details of his/her medical conditions to the instructor(s) and/or Undergraduate Chair(s).
+For appeals based on medical-related reasons, the appellant must decide whether to disclose the details of their medical conditions to the instructor(s) and/or Undergraduate Chair(s).

 The voluntary submission of medical documentation to the instructor(s) and/or Undergraduate Chair(s) will allow them to take the information into their consideration of the appeal.

 In this case, only the dates covered by the medical documentation will be released to the instructor and/or Undergraduate Chair.
 However, the instructor and/or Undergraduate Chair may decline the appeal due to the insufficient information provided.
-The appellant may then direct the appeal to the Associate/Assistant Dean, who has full access to Official Student Records including all medical documentation supplied to Faculty of Science.
+The appellant may then direct the appeal to the Associate/Assistant Dean, who has full access to Official Student Records including all medical documentation supplied to

 The appellant’s discussion with an instructor could take place either in-person or in writing.
-In either format, appellant should present his/her reasons for the request for relief, and allow the instructor to respond.
+In either format,

 If the appellant and the instructor could not come to an agreement, the appellant should briefly record the points raised by both sides in writing, and send the summary to the instructor for verification.